PHOTO: Diamond simulant Singapore. Luxuria® Diamonds is one of several brands supplying high quality diamond simulant rings in Singapore.

 Diamond simulant rings in Singapore

-While perusing one of the forums Eric stumbled upon a thread regarding diamond simulant rings in Singapore.
+While doing a Google search for diamond simulants Singapore Eric stumbled upon a popular local forum thread regarding diamond simulant rings in Singapore.
 The thread covered various reasons why local guys were purchasing fake diamond proposal rings and which brands held up best.